FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 and compute Conditional Throughput for it.
 In this case, only the missing Relevant Upper Bound signals this result instance is irregular.

+&nbsp;
-Similarly, if both relevant bounds exist, it is RECOMMENDED to include them as Irregular Goal Result attributes, and let the Manager decide if their distance is too far for users' purposes.
+: Similarly, if both relevant bounds exist, it is RECOMMENDED to include them as Irregular Goal Result attributes, and let the Manager decide if their distance is too far for Test Report purposes.

+&nbsp;
-If test report displays some Irregular Goal Result attribute values, they MUST be clearly marked as coming from irregular results.
+: If Test Report displays some Irregular Goal Result attribute values, they MUST be clearly marked as coming from irregular results.

+&nbsp;
-The implementation MAY define additional attributes.
+: The implementation MAY define additional attributes, for example explicit flags for expected situations, so the Manager logic can be simpler.

 #### Goal Result

 Definition:

+&nbsp;
-Goal Result is a composite quantity.
+: Goal Result is a composite quantity.
 Each instance is either a Regular Goal Result or an Irregular Goal Result.

 Discussion:

+&nbsp;
-The Manager MUST be able to distinguish whether the instance is regular or not.
+: The Manager MUST be able to distinguish whether the instance is regular or not.

 ### Search Result

 Definition:

+&nbsp;
-The Search Result is a single composite object that maps each Search Goal instance to a corresponding Goal Result instance.
+: The Search Result is a single composite object that maps each Search Goal instance to a corresponding Goal Result instance.

 Discussion:

+&nbsp;
-As an alternative to mapping, the Search Result may be represented as an ordered list of Goal Result instances that appears in the exact sequence of their corresponding Search Goal instances.
+: As an alternative to mapping, the Search Result may be represented as an ordered list of Goal Result instances that appears in the exact sequence of their corresponding Search Goal instances.

+&nbsp;
-When the Search Result is expressed as a mapping, it MUST contain an entry for every Search Goal instance supplied in the Controller Input.
+: When the Search Result is expressed as a mapping, it MUST contain an entry for every Search Goal instance supplied in the Controller Input.

 {::comment}

-    [MB92]: To what?
+    MB92: To what?

-    [VP]: Subsections on quantities and interfaces should mention equivalent representations.
+    VP: Subsections on quantities and interfaces should mention equivalent representations.
           Then reformulate this.

-    [MK]: Edited.
+    MK: Edited.
 First two paragraphs in Discussion changed to make it clearer.

 {:/comment}

+&nbsp;
-Identical Goal Result instances MAY be listed for different Search Goals, but their status as regular or irregular may be different.
+: Identical Goal Result instances MAY be listed for different Search Goals, but their status as regular or irregular may be different.
 For example, if two goals differ only in Goal Width value, and the relevant bound values are close enough according to only one of them.